huynhnguyen-haku/KidStore/README.md

   • The project is coded and built on Netbean IDE 8.2, Java version 1.8.0_45.

   • The libraries have been imported in the project: sqljdbc4.2.0 (used to connect Java with SQL Server) and jst1.2 (used to load data from SQL into JSP pages).

+## Usage

+For the user scenario, you can create an account and log in to this web application.

+For the admin scenario, please log in using one of the following accounts: admin0|admin0, admin1|admin1

 ## Screenshots